joelparkerhenderson/demo-rust-axum/README.md

 </details>

-## Respond with an HTTP status code
+## 4. Create a response with HTTP status code OK

 Add code to use `StatusCode`: